Skip to main content

 IceCube @ Oxford

 I am an alumnus of the Indian Institute of Technology, Kharagpur (1969-74) and received my PhD (1982) at the Tata Institute of Fundamental Research, Bombay, where I was staff member 1979-84.
 Subsequently I held visiting positions at CERN, Oxford Astrophysics, Rutherford Appleton Laboratory, and worked in science education for the NGO Eklavya, Bhopal.
 Since 1990 I have been at the Rudolf Peierls Centre for Theoretical Physics, Oxford - as Glasstone Research Fellow, then PPARC Advanced Fellow, appointed Lecturer in 1998 and Professor in 2006.
 I was Head of the Particle Theory Group (2011-19) and Niels Bohr Professor at Copenhagen (2013-18).
-I am a Fellow of Linacre College, Oxford.
+I am an Emeritus Fellow of Linacre College.

 Research interests